-There’s a good chance you’d be less likely to offer that someone money knowing the person already had $15,000 in outstanding debt.
+There’s a good chance you’d be less inclined to offer that someone money knowing the person already had $15,000 in outstanding debt.

 That’s the same way creditors think, and the reason why credit bureaus depress the credit scores of borrowers with high amounts of outstanding debt.

 In fact, 30% of the FICO score algorithm is based on “credit utilization”, which relates to the amount owed on accounts, number of accounts with balances, and proportion of credit limits used.

 When my friend went on that spending spree, other potential creditors were given a veritable warning to limit new credit in the form of a much lower credit score, based on the assumption that someone with a greater amount of debt will be less likely to pay back additional debt that is accrued.

 The big question is, “How much is too much?”
 FICO doesn’t reveal everything about their scoring algorithm, but they did note once that those with the highest credit scores tend to keep their “credit utilization ratio” below 25% on their credit cards.